Sohail103/LeafLedger/README.md

 ## Future improvements:

 - Better UI
-- facility to automatically collect transactions from hashscan and calculate net amount owed to each student
+- facility to automatically collect transactions from the hedera mirror node REST APIs and calculate net amount owed to each student

 ## Transaction flow